gleechi/gleechi.github.io/pages/0.15.0/unity/external_controllers/unity_vg_ec_unityxrhand.md

 The following requirements have to be met to be able to use this controller:

  * You have the Unity XR Management package installed into your Unity project.

+If these requirements are met, you will be able to use the "VG_EC_UnityXRHand" controller profile to setup your [MyVirtualGrasp](unity_component_myvirtualgrasp.0.15.0.html#controller-profile) configuration (otherwise an error will appear on the console).

+{% include image.html file="unity/unity_vg_ec_unityxrhand.png" alt="VG Controller profile in Unity." caption="VG Controller profile in Unity." %}

 ## Functionality